molgenis/molgenis-ops-helm/charts/molgenis-sentry/README.md

 ```

 You can use [all configuration values of the sentry subchart](https://github.com/kubernetes/charts/tree/master/stable/sentry).
-> Because we use jenkins as a sub-chart, you should prefix all value keys with `sentry`!
+> Because we use sentry as a sub-chart, you should prefix all value keys with `sentry`!

 ### User configuration
 When you first login into Sentry you need to use the ```user.email``` given in the ```values.yaml```.
 You can get the generated secrets from the kubernetes secrets in Rancher to obtain the password (the key is ```user-secret```).